dbxone/dbxchain/docs/BUILD_WIN32.md

 #### Set up the directory structure ####
 * Create a base directory for all projects.
-I'm putting everything in `D:\bitshares`, you can use whatever you like.
+I'm putting everything in `D:\dbxchain`, you can use whatever you like.
 In several of the batch files and makefiles, this directory will be referred to as `GRA_ROOT`:

 ```